Puget Sound salmon recovery: Needs

-Pacific salmon rely on near-shore waters and estuaries for survival during a part of their life cycle.
+Pacific salmon rely on nearshore waters and estuaries for survival during a part of their life cycle.
 Salmon use estuaries and near-shore areas for migration, juvenile rearing, refuge, and feeding.
 Large trees in rivers are no longer common.
 The Nisqually River was in pristine condition when it was layered with log jams.
 It turns out, logjams actually help salmon, partly by slowing the speed of the river and by creating cool pools and channels that are good places for adult and juvenile fish to hide, feed and spawn.
 When 90% of wetlands were lost, 90% of salmon was also lost.